 Situated about halfway between Hanoi and Ho Chi Minh, Hue is a great place to rest when traveling through Vietnam.
 Heading either north or south, being located in the central strip of Vietnam, all roads pass close to Hue.
 Make sure to have your camera ready for this one as entering Hue is like being transported into the mists of time.

 Hoi An is a delight to any weary traveler.
 With its endless hustle and bustle, Vietnam is an amazing attack on the senses.
 Hoi An is the perfect destination to get away from all of this.
 When choosing where to go in Vietnam, make sure Hoi An is on your list.

 With over 2000 years of history, this little architectural wonder is one of the best places to visit in Vietnam.
-Famous for its river side restaurants and beautifully coloured unique buildings, Hoi An is a place which will steal your heart.
+Famous for its riverside restaurants and beautifully coloured unique buildings, Hoi An is a place that will steal your heart.

 The town is one of Vietnam’s biggest tourist draws, however it still retains its peaceful atmosphere.
 This little oasis in the chaos of Asia is very easy to reach with links from all over the country ready to transport you here.

 Next up on the list of where to go in Vietnam is Dalat, the city of Eternal Spring.
 Dalat is located in the central highlands of south Vietnam and has a cool temperate climate.
 It is this which has earned the city the nickname, the city of Eternal Spring.